tanishaggarwal2208/InstaXploit/README.md

 ### Download

 1. Download this repo in windows and run bat file setup_instaxploit.bat after setup you will find run_instaxploit.bat in folder use always this for launcher
-### Direct Download

-1. Download the latest release from [Releases](https://github.com/samay825/InstaXploit/releases/tag/v1.0.0)
-2. or simple way easiest way clone this repo and run this bat setup_instaxploit.bat it does automatically
-3. Extract the archive to your desired location
-4. Follow the installation steps given in release
 ---

 ## 💻 Usage